-Lanarkshire Valuation Joint Board is required to report on gender pay gap and publish an equal pay statement as the threshold has been reduced to public sector organisations with over 20 employees from the previous 150 employees.
+Lanarkshire Valuation Joint Board is required to report on gender pay gap (every 2 years) and publish an equal pay statement (every 4 years) as the threshold has been reduced to public sector organisations with over 20 employees from the previous 150 employees.
+This information was last published in April 2019 and April 2017 and is available on our website www.lanarkshire-vjb.gov.uk.